-These requirements ultimately lead to increased vessel idle times for multiple vessels throughout the Port.
-Any vessel that wishes to berth at the Inner Harbor when a ULCV is transiting, must wait in the Bay, without shore power, to allow the ULCV to leave.
+These requirements can lead to increased vessel idle times for multiple vessels throughout the Port.
+Any vessel that wishes to berth at the Inner Harbor when a Ultra Large Container Vessel is transiting, must wait in the Bay, without shore power, to allow the ULCV to leave.
 These idling vessels form a backlog of ships wanting to enter the channel to berth, thereby creating cascading delays, which puts pressure on Port related services ability to meet their needs all at once.

-Delays also occur with ULCVs transiting in the Outer Harbor.
-The ULCVs cannot fully utilize the Outer Turning Basin safely and must berth next to it to swing out and leave.
+Delays also occur with Ultra Large Container Vessels transiting in the Outer Harbor.
+Since they cannot fully utilize the Outer Turning Basin safely, they must berth next to it to swing out and leave.
 This prevents all other vessels from using the Outer Turning Basin, which inhibits other vessels from leaving, again creating cascading delays.

-Whether the ships calling at the Port are PPX Gen III or IV (ULCV), the limitations of the Port's turning basins and their resulting delays create wide ranging inefficiencies for all vessels.
+Though only a few Ultra Large Container Vessels have called at the Port to date, the Port is expected to see approximately 257 Ultra Large Container Vessels a year by 2050 in a future without project (Appendix C, Table 3-10).Whether the ships calling at the Port are PPX Gen III or Ultra Large Container Vessels the limitations of the Port's turning basins and their resulting delays create wide ranging inefficiencies for all vessels.
 Therefore, under NEPA (40 C.F.R. § 1502.13), the purpose of the Recommended Plan is to improve these inefficiencies and ensure safe navigation for existing and prospective commerce.
-The Recommended Plan proposes to do so by expanding both turning basins to allow PPX Gen III and IV to use them with fewer restrictions.
-There is a need to address the navigation inefficiencies because the maritime industry has continued to signal a move toward more ULCVs.
+The Recommended Plan proposes to do so by expanding both turning basins to allow PPX Gen III and Ultra Large Container Vessels to use them with fewer restrictions.
+There is a need to address the navigation inefficiencies because the maritime industry has continued to signal a move toward more Ultra Large Container Vessels.
 Without modifications, the inefficiencies currently experienced at the Port will only worsen, creating potential navigation safety issues such as an increased risk of grounding and collisions, with all the associated environmental and safety risks.